Find out what children at Tirlebrook think about Maths!

 Children in Year 1 – Year 6 are formally assessed at appropriate times throughout the academic year using NFER standardised testing.
 Alongside these assessments, children complete short ‘end of unit’ assessments; the results of these assessments inform future teaching and support bespoke intervention work for children where areas for development are identified.
 In the early years setting, children are initially assessed using the ‘Reception Baseline Assessment Framework’; they are then continually assessed throughout the academic year with a final assessment being completed at the end of the academic year against the ‘Early Learning Goals’.

-Tirlebrook Maths Curriculum Impact
+Tirlebrook Mathematics Curriculum Impact